ChrisCavs/rallax.js/README.md

 ### Overview

-**The problem**: You want to create a dynamic parallax scrolling effect on your web page, but you don't want to use jQuery OR dramatically impact your website's performance.
+Want to create dynamic parallax scrolling effects on your web page, without relying on jQuery?

-**The solution**: Rallax.js makes it easy to create a parallax effect on a target HTML element, with great performance and no dependencies.
+Rallax.js makes it easy to create a parallax effect on a target HTML element, with great performance and no dependencies.

 ### Install